bencomtech/mysqlcompare/README.md

 ```

 a `connections.json` file will be created , specifying a source and target connection and an sqlfile to store the sql statements in.
 If you connect through an ssh connection you specify `user@host:port` in the ssh field of the json.
+Your password will be prompted, either for you user or your ssh key.

 ## Compare